-During FY 2015 the HCRC continued to be an active participant in a fair housing committee, comprised of representatives from the housing departments of each county and the State, HUD Honolulu Field Office, Hawaii Public Housing Authority, Legal Aid Society of Hawaii, Fair Housing Enforcement Program, Hawai'i Disability Rights Center, Hawaiian Homelands, and other housing-related private and public entities.
-The committee met to learn and discuss the latest fair housing cases, legal issues, and recent developments in Fair Housing from a Federal, State and local perspective, to corroborate on local fair housing issues and concerns, and to work together to promote fair housing throughout the islands.
-The committee continued to corroborate on an annual joint private-public awareness fair housing campaign involving public service announcements on television, radio and print media.
+During FY 2016 the HCRC continued to be an active participant in the fair housing committee, comprised of representatives from the housing departments of each county and the State, HUD Honolulu Field Office, Hawaii Public Housing Authority, Legal Aid Society of Hawaii, Fair Housing Enforcement Program, Hawai'i Disability Rights Center, Hawaiian Homelands, and other housing-related private and public entities.
+The committee met to learn and discuss the latest fair housing cases, legal issues, and recent developments in fair housing from a federal, state and local perspective, to corroborate on local fair housing issues and concerns, and to work together to promote fair housing throughout the islands.